dirkjanvw/MoGAAAP/workflow/report/workflow.rst

   - Contamination_: Several contamination assessments for each assembly.
   - `Gene completeness`_: Gene completeness assessments by BUSCO and OMArk for each assembly.
+  - `General statistics`_: General statistics for sets of assemblies.
   - `K-mer completeness`_: K-mer completeness assessments by BUSCO and OMArk for each assembly.
   - Mapping_: Mapping of Illumina reads to the assembly (if available).